Fologram/twinbuild.docs/evaluating-precision/test-model-setout.md

 # Setout from the test model using the HoloLens

-While wearing the HoloLens 2 and viewing the precision test model, use masking tape to roughly indicate the position of the cross hair geometries laid out in the 3000mm grid.
+While wearing the HoloLens 2 and viewing the precision test model, use masking tape to roughly indicate the position of the cross hair geometries laid out in the grid.
 Then using a fine tipped pen or pencil, mark out the center point of each crosshair on the masking tape.
+If you are working from a simple linear array of markers, drift correction will be optimal along the axis of the grid defined by the markers.

 ### Obtaining Optimal Results